emqx/emqx-docs/en_US/changes/known-issues-5.8.md

 - **Kafka Disk Buffer Resume (since 5.8.0)**

   If `disk` mode buffer is used, Kafka (Azure EventHubs, Confluent Platform) producers will not automatically start sending data from disk to Kafka after node restart.
 The sending will be triggered only after there is a new message to trigger the dynamic add of a topic producer.
-  This will be fixed in 5.8.2.
+  This issue will be fixed in 5.8.2.

   <!-- https://emqx.atlassian.net/browse/EMQX-13242 -->